yavanya20/Altruist-Linux/README.md

 # Altruist-Linux
 Arch-based distribution with gnome DE.
 You want to install arch manually but dont have another device to help you out?
 Try Altruist Linux!

+# Project is closed.
+2025.12.30 and project by making acces to laptop-tablets without keyboard...
+Is closed.
+No more support.
+Apologizing.

 # FAQ
 What is this distro even about?